-The first attempt is nice, but more of a technique and so overly used in retail.
-No customer really believes such empty compliments.
-Simply proclaiming you love someone’s attire is a bit of a cliché in retail environments.
+The first attempt is nice, but more of a technique.
+No customer really believes empty compliments.
+Simply proclaiming you love someone’s attire is such a cliché in retail environments.

-- Ask questions.
-Nobody likes to be just sold to.
+- Nobody likes to be simply sold to.
 When you are doing your treatment remember to ask questions unrelated to her beauty treatment.
 People love talking about themselves.
 Crack jokes, share stories, make eye contact and be genuinely interested.
 You will be surprised how quickly the client warms to you.

 - Be educated and up to date on world and local news.
 When clients are in your company for an hour or so the conversation will often lead to news- local or worldwide.
-This is because on professional relationship levels, the news is often a natural flow of conversation, after the topic of weather!
-If you don’t know anything on major current events you can come across as slightly dim, uninteresting or short-sighted.
+This is because the news is often a natural flow of conversation, after the topic of weather!
+If you don’t know anything on major current events you may come across as slightly dim, uninteresting or short-sighted.
 The client will also be disappointed her choice of conversation comes to a quick end.
-Of course you aren’t expected to know everything about the news, but a little bit of up-to-date knowledge always goes a long way for interesting chit chat .
-Remember the news is something we all have in common.
+Of course you aren’t expected to know everything on the news, but a little bit of up-to-date knowledge always goes a long way for interesting chit chat.
+It’s something we all have in common.
 Do however shy away from topics of local gossip, and don’t linger on religion and politics.
-All 3 can lose you clients very quickly.
+All 3 can lose you clients quickly.

 - If the client is quiet or shy try telling interesting stories about yourself.
 Have a couple in your head that will always make someone laugh.

-- If they on the other hand are very talkative, gives them their moment of limelight.
+- If they are very talkative, gives them their moment of limelight.
 Smile, laugh and listen intentively.

 - Make sure you carry on acts of kindness throughout the treatment.
-Tell her she has nice eyebrows, her legs aren’t that hairy, her skin is good for her age etc. – any part of her you sense she has embarrassment or negativity about.
-Help her confidence by kindly playing down her fears and insecurities.
+Tell her she has nice eyebrows, her legs aren’t that hairy, her skin is good for her age etc – any part of her you sense she has embarrassment or negativity about.
+Help her confidence by kindly playing down her insecurities.

-- Offer her a cup of tea or water, make sure you open the doors for her whilst saying ” No please, after you.”
+- Offer her a cup of tea or water, make sure you open the door for her.
 Ask her if she wants another blanket, the heating on, the A/C on….
 It’s the little things.

 - Use their name.
 A lot.
 Use it to greet them, when you ask questions and when you say goodbye.
 Everyone loves the sound of their own name.
 It’s endearing.

 - Thank her for choosing you and follow up with a nice email or text a few days later.
 Make sure it is personal and common to you both.
-Also the next time you see her ask her how her kids are, her dog, her work, her mother – whatever you guys spoke about.
-She willl be pleased you remembered.
+The next time you see her ask her how her kids are, her dog, her work, her mother – whatever you spoke about.
+She will be pleased you remembered.

-Just a quick word on coming across as smarmy.
-You won’t actually – if you stick to just two things:
+Some final words on coming across as smarmy.
+You won’t a if you just stick to a few tips: